-For indirect communication, the NF service consumer includes a Routing Binding Indication with the same contents as the received Binding Indication 2 and the SCP selects the target for the related request using the received Routing Binding Indication 2 as specified in Table 6.3.1.0-1 of TS 23.501 [2].
+For indirect communication with delegated discovery, the NF service consumer includes a Routing Binding Indication with the same contents as the received Binding Indication 2.
+For indirect communication without delegated discovery, the NF service consumer also includes the Routing Binding Indication with the same contents as the received Binding Indication 2 unless it performs a reselection.
+The SCP selects the target for the related request using the received Routing Binding Indication 2 as specified in Table 6.3.1.0-1 of TS 23.501 [2].